sethforprivacy/sethforprivacy.com/content/posts/proposed-bitcoin-privacy-improvements.md

 ### Peer-to-Peer Communication Encryption - BIP 151 and BIP 324

-> Status: Original BIP 151 withdrawn, new BIP 324 in draft
+> ***Status:*** Original BIP 151 withdrawn, new BIP 324 in draft

+> ***Pros:*** Prevents simple snooping by ISPs and mobile carriers; Prevents man-in-the-middle attacks by rogue nodes pretending to be your specified remote node; Can pin known-good nodes to ensure you have healthy nodes as peers

+> ***Cons:*** Increased overhead in p2p protocol; New DoS vectors created by the use of encryption; Does not fully prevent deep packet inspection by ISPs etc.

 Peer-to-peer communication encryption is a large and necessary step forward in securing the p2p network in Bitcoin against common attacks and providing basic privacy to those running a node from their ISP and other basic surveillance, and has been proposed for Bitcoin via BIPs 151 and 324.